See also:-

 .
 No data migration or OS installation is required.

-Design Team (approximately 40 engineers located in Abingdon) and certain
+(approximately 40 engineers located in Abingdon) and certain assets from

-which will enable OCZ to accelerate the development of its next generation of
+enable OCZ to accelerate the development of its next generation of fast SSDs -

 in their full height PCIe SSD range - aimed at the Windows consumer market -